 Start the interactive CLI

-Note: After running this command the first time and deploying the tools, you can run pnpm start:cli:no-build
+Note: After running this command the first time and deploying the tools, you can run pnpm start:cli:no-build to skip the build step.

 Initial Setup Process: